DeanAviv/Unity_MicrophoneInput_example/README.md

 # Unity_MicrophoneInput_example
-An example script and scene for the usage of a microphone in Unity
+This is an example script and scene for the usage of a microphone in Unity,

+Functionalities:
+- Record audio input from microphone
+- Stop recording audio
+- Play recording
+- Clear last recording